 4. Fulton Mortgage Company

-Pharmacists living and working on the East Coast have several low down payment options with Fulton Mortgage Company, including 0% down for up to $1 million with no PMI.
+Pharmacists living and working on the East Coast have several low down payment options with Fulton Mortgage Company, including 0% down for up to $1.5 million, 5% down for up to $2 million and 10% down for up to $3 million – with no PMI.
 Mortgage options range from 15- and 30-year fixed rates to a variety of ARMs.

-Note this program serves pharmacists that have been out of residency for up to 15 years.
+Note that this program serves pharmacists that have been out of residency for up to 15 years.

 5. UMB Bank

-Note this physician mortgage program doesn’t offer 100% financing for pharmacists who are still in residency.
-However, alternative low down payment options might be available.
+Note that this physician mortgage program doesn’t offer financing for pharmacists who are still in residency and who have a household income that is less than $150,000.